pxvn/FARMSIGHT-autonomus-rover/README.md

 ## Overview

 **FARMSIGHT**  is a versatile, autonomous rover designed to revolutionize modern agriculture by delivering real-time data insights for efficient field management.
-Using the Sipeed Maixduino microcontroller with Edge AI capabilities, FARMSIGHT collects and analyzes data on soil conditions, plant health, and environmental parameters, enabling farmers to make data-driven decisions.
+Using the Sipeed Maixduino microcontroller, FARMSIGHT collects and analyzes data on soil conditions, plant health, and environmental parameters, enabling farmers to make data-driven decisions.
 The rover features detachable sensor modules for flexibility, robust wireless connectivity, and the option for remote or autonomous control.

 ## Table of Contents